 - are a smoker

-..... then you should ask your GP for a Kidney Health Check
+..... then you should talk to your GP and ask for a Kidney Health Check>

 - high blood pressure